-These are my top 10 indoor activities for kids that I’ve done when my kids were young.
+These are my top 10 indoor toddler activities for that I’ve done at home when my kids were young.

 Indoor activities are great to have on hand for any age this time of year.
-But toddlers seem to especially get antsy and need some extra hands on attention.
+But toddlers especially seem to get antsy and need some extra hands-on attention.

-Every one of these activities is easy to do, easy to set up, and uses materials that you should already have on hand (they’re all pretty common items).
+Every one of these indoor activities for toddlers is easy to do.
+Easy to set up.
+And uses materials that you should already have on hand (they’re all pretty common items).

 Do you have favorite indoor activities for toddlers?

 Get out the cardboard boxes and create!
 Let the imaginations flow.
 A box can be anything: a train, ramps for cars, an airplane, a house.

 Tape up the doorway and throw some newspapers (or cotton balls!) at it to see if you can stick them.
 A great indoor activity for gross motor practice!